Skip to main content

 GIS303 - GIS Analysis and Automation

-GIS 303: GIS Analysis and Automation will build upon the fundamentals of GIS theory by examining geodata models, data management and metadata, advanced analysis (raster and vector), 3D models, batching and scripting.
+GIS 303 GIS Analysis and Automation will build upon the fundamentals of GIS theory by examining geodata models, data management and metadata, advanced analysis (raster and vector), 3D models, batching and scripting.
 The lab portion of this course will focus on the use of ArcGIS and its extensions for vector and raster analysis, Model Builder for analysis workflow control, and Python scripting for automation.

 Prerequisites

-Successful completion of GIS 302 or equivalent
+GIS 302 with a minimum of 60% or equivalent

 Credits